<?xml version="1.0" encoding="UTF-8"?>

 <item>

-<guid isPermaLink="true">http://anarchy101.org/3017/isn-t-the-desire-for-anarchy-really-the-desire-for-freedom</guid>
+<guid isPermaLink="true">https://anarchy101.org/24456/how-do-you-distinguish-between-the-state-and-state-actors</guid>

 </item>